Client struck by semi-truck that failed to yield right of way, causing fatal injuries.

 In the majority of truck accident cases, accident victims have a period of two years from the date of their accident in which to file a claim or lawsuit for monetary compensation and damages, according to the Texas Statute of Limitations.
+If the accident occurred outside of Texas, you may need to check the laws of the state the truck accident happened.
 After that two-year time period has expired, in almost all cases, the accident victim will no longer be able to file a claim or lawsuit for damages arising from the truck accident.

 In addition to filing a claim or lawsuit against a negligent truck driver who causes an accident, the accident victim may be able to name other individuals or entities as parties to the claim.
 For example, if the truck driver was employed by a trucking company and was on the job at the time when the accident occurred, then the employer trucking company may share in the liability under an agency theory of recovery.
 In addition, the trucking company might be responsible for negligently hiring, supervising, or retaining the problem truck driver – especially if the driver who caused the accident had a history of prior moving violations or driving infractions.